DanielMartensson/jFaces/ReadMe.md

 # How do I use this software?

+Begin first to install at least OpenJDK 11.
+I have left OpenJDK 8 for a long time ago.
+Collect pictures of the same individual into one folder.
+Do the same for the rest of the individuals into their own folders.
+Every folder are going to get a ID number beginning from 0 and counting up.
+If you compare a unknown picture that belongs to one of these folders, then jFaces is going to give you the ID number of that unknown picture.

+Structure the folders as subject in this way.

+- Subject00
+  - SteveHappy.png
+  - SteveSad.png
+  - SteveAngry.png
+  - SteveMustach.png
+  - SteveGlasses.png
+  - etc...
+- Subject01
+  - BadAnna.png
+  - DirtyAnna.png
+  - CleanAnna.png
+  - SadAnna.png
+  - AnnaCrossEyed.png
+  - AnnaWithAHat.png
+  - etc...
+- Subject02
+  - HansDumb.png
+  - HansRedFace.png
+  - etc...
+- Subject03
+  - Jenny_Angry.png
+  - Jenny_Normal.png
+  - Jenny_with_hat.png
+  - Jenny_dark.png
+- SubjectXXXX
+  - etc...

 Open your terminal and locate the "jFaces.jar" file.
 Call it as this:

 ```